sitaramc/gitolite/README.markdown

     $HOME/bin/gitolite setup -pk YourName.pub

+If you use gitolite only via HTTP(S) based authentication then run setup instead with:

+    gitolite setup -a AdminName

 If you get any other errors please refer to the online documentation whose URL was given at the top of this file.